meodien99/golang-chess/README.md

 go build
 ```

-brower will be opened automatically (Linux & Mac) , if you are using others, simply execute the output file has compiled.
+brower will be opened immediately (Linux & Mac) , if you are using others, simply execute the output file has compiled.

 # Resources
   * [GoLang Documentation](http://golang.org/)